AWeleczka/AWeleczkaSwiftHelperCollection/README.md

 ---

+### Note
+I do not have access to a mac any longer, therefore  development on this project is on ice from my side.

+---

 # Usage
 ## Recomended is to drop it into your project
 You can either use the entire collection (or parts) as is, drop it into your project and you're good to go.